emmahsax/highline_wrapper/README.md

 > HighlineWrapper.new.ask('What is your private token?', {secret: true, required: true}) What is your private token?

-This question is required.
+--- This question is required ---
 What is your private token?

-This question is required.
+--- This question is required ---
 What is your private token?

-This question is required.
+--- This question is required ---
 What is your private token?
 ****************
 => "MY-PRIVATE-TOKEN"
 ```